Foreign involvement in the Syrian civil war: Cross-border operations

+Role in the fall of Assad

+In the aftermath of the 2024 Syrian opposition offensives and the fall of the Assad regime, it was revealed that a coalition of Syrian opposition groups spearheaded by Hay'at Tahrir al-Sham were widely supported and armed by Turkey in anticipation for the offensive, with Turkish officials reportedly having knowledge of the offensive six months beforehand.
+According to Abu Hassan al-Hamwi, head of HTS's military wing, the offensive had been planned for a year prior.
+Beginning in 2019, HTS developed a military doctrine aimed at transforming loosely organized opposition and jihadist fighters into a conventional military force.
+The group established specialized military branches, most notably a drone unit that produced reconnaissance, attack, and suicide drones.
+HTS established coordination with southern Syrian rebels, creating a unified command structure that incorporated leaders from approximately 25 rebel groups, with the strategic objective of encircling Damascus from multiple directions.
+HTS initiated the offensive partly to disrupt regional powers' diplomatic normalization with Assad and to counter escalating aerial attacks on northwestern Syria.
+The group determined that Assad's international allies were strategically constrained, with Russia committed to its war in Ukraine, while both Iran and Hezbollah engaged in conflict with Israel, presenting a favorable tactical opportunity.
+During a meeting in Doha between Lavrov, Abbas Araghchi and Hakan Fidan, the Russian and Iranian foreign ministers both tacitly blamed Turkey for Assad's downfall.
+Following Assad's fall, Turkey and allied fighters in northern Syria continued to attack SDF, launching Operation Dawn of Freedom.

 Arab League

-Sunni Arab states are concerned that the Iranian arms transfers are changing the balance of power in the region and has "become a regional contest for primacy in Syria between Sunni Arabs and the Iran-backed Assad government and Hezbollah of Lebanon."
-Iran is using the Maharaj Airlines to ship weapons to Syrian government.
+Sunni Arab states were concerned that Iranian arms transfers were changing the balance of power in the region and had "become a regional contest for primacy between Sunni Arabs and the Iran-backed Assad government and Hezbollah of Lebanon".
+Iran used Maharaj Airlines to ship weapons to the Syrian government.

-On 6 March 2013, the Arab League gave its members the "green light" to arm the Syrian rebels.
-On 26 March 2013, at the Arab league summit in Doha, the League recognised the National Coalition for Syrian Revolutionary and Opposition Forces, as the legitimate representatives of the Syrian people.
+On 6 March 2013, the Arab League gave its members approval to arm the Syrian rebels.
+On 26 March, the League recognised the National Coalition for Syrian Revolutionary and Opposition Forces as the legitimate representatives of the Syrian people.

 Qatar

-The Financial Times reported that Qatar had funded the Syrian rebellion by "as much as $3 billion" over the first two years of the civil war.
+Qatar was alleged to have funded the Syrian rebellion by "as much as $3 billion" by 2013.
 It reported that Qatar was offering refugee packages of about $50,000 a year to defectors and family.

 The Stockholm International Peace Research Institute estimated that Qatar had sent the most weapons to Syria, with over 70 weapons cargo flights into Turkey between April 2012 and March 2013.

-Qatar operates a training base in its territory, in conjunction with the CIA who run the training, training about 1,200 rebel soldiers a year on three week courses.
+Qatar operated a training base in its territory, in conjunction with the CIA who ran the training, training about 1,200 rebel soldiers a year on three week courses.